 This three-part Short Story Tutorial is intended as a simple guide to assist students and teachers in understanding and writing the Short Story.
-Tutorial 2 will focus on the elements of the story.
+Tutorial 1 will discuss the parts of the story.

 Not all romantic short stories have to feature a young woman as the heroine.
 Sometimes your audience prefers a more mature protagonist.

 The Wild, Wild West: let your fingers do the walking and your gun do the talking!

 Another one in my series about coming up with ideas for short stories without resorting to traditional writing exercises...

 If writing a lead story for a series, establish your main character and the particular goal s/he wishes to accomplish.
 This pilot story may be the introduction to a romance, an adventure or a tragedy.